Leronlimab

 Leronlimab (codenamed PRO 140) is a humanized monoclonal antibody targeted against the CCR5 receptor found on T lymphocytes of the human immune system.
-It is being investigated as a potential therapy in the treatment of COVID-19, triple negative breast cancer, and HIV infection.
+It is being investigated as a potential therapy in the treatment of triple negative breast cancer and HIV infection.

 The United States Food and Drug Administration has designated PRO 140 for fast-track approval.
-In February 2008, the drug entered Phase 2 clinical trials and a phase 3 trial was begun in 2015.

-In February 2018, Cytodyn Inc reported that the primary endpoint had been achieved in the PRO 140 pivotal combination therapy trial in HIV infection.
-In 2020 CytoDyn submitted a fast-track biologics license application for treatment of CCR5-tropic HIV-1 Infection.
+It was investigated as a treatment for COVID-19 but found to be ineffective for that purpose.

 Development

 PRO 140 is being developed by Cytodyn Inc. In May 2007, results from the phase I clinical trial of the drug demonstrated "potent, rapid, prolonged, dose-dependent, highly significant antiviral activity" for PRO 140.
 Participants in the highest-dosing group received 5 milligrams per kilogram and showed an average viral load decrease of -1.83 log10.
 On average, reductions of greater than -1 log10 per milliliter were maintained for between two and three weeks, from only a single dose of the drug.
 The largest individual HIV RNA reductions ranged up to -2.5 log10 among patients receiving both the 2 and 5 mg/kg doses.